Boston Garden: Sports

 In addition to championship rounds, the Garden also hosted the NBA All-Star Game in 1951, 1952, 1957, and 1964, and the NHL All-Star Game in 1971.
 The NCAA Frozen Four was contested there from 1972 to 1974.
 Starting in 1955, the Beanpot tournament, featuring the four major college hockey programs in the Boston area, was held at the Garden annually on the first week of February.
+Due to the popularity of the Beanpot, Garden management created a second college hockey event, the Boston Garden Christmas Hockey Festival, in 1963.
+This was replaced by the ECAC Christmas Hockey Tournament, which was held from 1966 to 1972.

-Boston Garden was the first arena to host the Stanley Cup Final and NBA Finals at the same time in 1957.
+Boston Garden was the first arena to host the Stanley Cup Finals and NBA Finals at the same time in 1957.
 It occurred again in 1958 and 1974.

 The Boston Garden was a frequent host of Vince McMahon's WWF for many years throughout the 1970s and 1980s, in the form of wrestling "house shows" (non-televised matches), and superstars like Hulk Hogan, André the Giant, Randy "Macho Man" Savage, Tito Santana, Ricky "The Dragon" Steamboat and many others would regularly appear there.
 But despite this relationship, the Boston Garden was host to only one pro wrestling pay-per-view in its history: the 1993 Survivor Series.
 The WWF held their final house show in the Boston Garden on May 13, 1995.